-The first acoustic televiewer (ATV) was developed by the petroleum industry in the late 1960's (Zemanek and others, 1970).
-ATV tools, which are 1.7 to 3.7 m in length and 40 to 50 mm in diameter, use an ultrasonic pulse-echo system with a 0.5 to 1.5 MHz transducer.
-Transit time and amplitude of the reflected acoustic signal are recorded and the transit-time data can be used to generate high-resolution caliper logs (fig. 2).
-The earlier ATV systems sent an analog signal up the logging cable that was displayed and photographed on an oscilloscope.
-In more recent systems, the analog signal is digitized downhole and the digital signal is sent uphole for display and analysis on a computer.
-A comparison of ATV images from analog and downhole-digital systems is presented in figure 3.
+ATV imaging systems use an ultrasonic pulse-echo configuration with a 0.5 - 1.5-MHz transducer (Fig. 2).
+The transit time and amplitude of the reflected acoustic signal are recorded as photographic-like images, and the transit-time data can be used to generate high-resolution caliper logs (Fig. 2).
+Commonly used ATV tools are 1.7 - 3.7 m in length and 40 - 50 mm in diameter.
+Earlier ATV systems sent an analog signal up the logging cable that was displayed and photographed on an oscilloscope.
+In more recent systems, the analog signal is digitized downhole, and the digital signal is sent uphole for display and analysis on a computer.
+A comparison of ATV images from analog and downhole-digital systems is presented in Fig. 3.